maksimr/vim-javascript/README.md

+# vim-javascript

-Extend default vim syntax highlighting for JavaScript files.
+Syntax highlighting for JavaScript

-  - jQuery
-  - Dojo
-  - Node
-  - Jasmine

-Maksim Ryzhikov